Doctor of Med in Dentistry

 DMD-711: Evidence-Based Dentistry I

-DMD-712: Interprofessional Education II – Roles and Responsibilities
+DMD-712: Interprofessional Education II – Roles, Responsibilities and Teamwork

 DMD-714: Oral Pathology